 More than 10,000 students have gone to one of the relaxation stations, which were found to have a significant effect on decreasing anxiety.
 The stations are "more holistic," DeBate said. "(They're) somewhere a student can go and unplug, relax between classes, recharge after an exam."

-All three are housed within a wellness centers, where success coaches and mental health counselors are available, DeBate explains.
+All three are housed within a wellness center, where success coaches and mental health counselors are available, DeBate explains.
 That way, students experiencing more serious mental health issues can make a counseling appointment on the spot without the attached stigma of going to the mental health center.

 That can help with the university's second tier of wellness services, which focuses on early identification of issues and treatment referrals for at-risk groups of students.
 The third tier, meanwhile, is reserved for students who need the most intensive mental health care.
 To increase communication across campus units, the university placed an emphasis on coordinating care across different campus units.